sdesrosiers1989/ICCB_Projections/README.md

 ## Scripts
 `ICCB_Training.R`: the training script.
 This is what will be used in the workshop.
+`ICCB_Training_complete.R`: the training script with additional examples.
+Try not to look at these until you've had a go yourself!

 The remaining scripts in this folder were used to prepare the workshop data and are included for interest only.